The way we live in Australia has changed.

 At the same time reluctance from future purchasers will make it harder for new developments to have sufficient pre-sales to get out of the ground at a time when tighter planning restrictions for apartments, particularly in suburban areas, will exacerbate the emerging undersupply of dwelling required by our growing population.

 This will create two tiers of units moving forward.

-Solidly built medium density apartments and townhouses developed by reputable builders and many of the towers that dot our big cities that could well become the slums of the future.
+Solidly built medium-density apartments and townhouses developed by reputable builders and many of the towers that dot our big cities could well become the slums of the future.